yongdd/deep-langevin-fts/README.md

   `python run_simulation.py`

 #### Data Visualization
-Matlab and Python scripts are provided for visualization in 'tools' folder.
+Matlab and Python scripts are provided for visualization in `tools` folder.